DATA:

 – Modern map

-– Clickable pop-up windows on the map generated with the search results and, for each record in the list, the most important archaeological or epigraphic information.
+– Clickable pop-up windows appear on the maps with the search results displaying the most important archaeological or epigraphic information for each record in the list.

 – Chronological determination for each record, given as a coloured bar: centuries are highlighted in different colours